xasmodeanx/sepulcher/README.md

 ```

 ## Encrypt and Publish a message
-Now that Alice has a public key for Bob, she can encrypt a msg to Bob.
+Now that Alice has a public key for Bob, she can encrypt a msg to Bob. \
-After she publishes her message, she can send bob the token.
+After she publishes her message, she can send Bob the token.
 ```
 # echo "This is a message for Bob" >msg_for_bob.txt